-You see, for me all of the responsibilities of hosting the Thanksgiving dinner means it’s the one day of the year that I set my camera aside and miss capturing those moments.
-This year I’m determined that it will be different because I simply don’t want that regret after the holiday.
+You see, for me, all of the responsibilities of hosting the Thanksgiving dinner means it’s the one day of the year that I set my camera aside and miss capturing those moments.
+This year I’m determined that it will be different because I don’t want to have that regret after the holiday.

-A Thanksgivng Photo Challenge
+A Thanksgiving Photo Challenge

 1 – Dinner Prep

-That, along with my grandmother’s homemade stuffing, a recipe passed down through the generations, is what Thanksgiving dinner is made of for me.
+That, along with my grandmother’s homemade stuffing, a recipe passed down through the generations, is what Thanksgiving dinner is all about for me.
 So, this year I will make a special point to take a picture of someone I love doing something in prep for the day’s events.

-2 - Carving the Turkey
+2 – Carving Roasted Turkey – or Ham

-When I look back on our annual holiday dinner, I would love to have commemorated the moment of that turkey being carved.
-The additional bonus is I get to keep an eye on my husband, so I know if he sneaks a bite of the best part while he carves it.
+When I look back on our annual holiday dinner, I would love to have commemorated the moment of the carving of the turkey in my Thanksgiving family pictures.
+Now I get to commemorate the carving of the ham.
+The additional bonus is that I get to keep a watchful eye on my husband, so I know if he sneaks a bite of the best part while he carves it.
 Win-win!

 3 – A Favorite Dish